missing-user/christmasPredictor/README.md

 ## Comments from the void
 Every revolutionary idea will be met with resistance, but I am convinced, that selecting a Christmas date based on when people feel like it instead of a fixed date, would have great benefits for society and is worth pursuing.
 During the making, I got lots of feedback on the project, some of which have been posted here.

+A friend:
-    I don't know how much time you spent on this, but I know it was too much.
+> I don't know how much time you spent on this, but I know it was too much.

 My colleagues:

-    Lol
+> Lol
-Friends and family:

-    Whoever made this is an idiot.
+> Whoever made this is an idiot.
-    Wait you did?
+> Wait you did?
 Why???

 Someone online:

-    Wow, that's useless!
+> Wow, that's useless!